MaggiePuch/Crowdfunding_ETL/README.md

 3. Working with the Contact file, we chose to use Option 1 (pandas) to extract the data into a dataframe.
 From there we split the name filed into ‘first_name’ and ‘last_name’ and reordered the columns.
 Finally, we dropped the ‘name’ column for clarity in our dataframe.

+Create the Crowdfunding Database
-4. With our newly created CSV files, we created our ERD for our database schema.
+With our newly created CSV files, we created our ERD for our database schema.
 We used the schema to create our Postgres database ‘crowdfunding_db’.
 We then loaded our CSV files into the tables and ran Select * statements to confirm the files loaded correctly onto our tables.